Use case · Job Hunt

 Editor — résumé

 Paste the posting.
 Upload your résumé.
 Get a version with bullets reframed to answer what the role actually asks for.
-5 credits.
+5 mana.

 2